cdrubido9307/slidedeck-fe/README.md

-# Alpha UI
+# Slidedeck Front End

-Front end React source code for the Slide Information Management web app.
-Developed by team Alpha for UNC Health as part of [COMP 523](https://comp523.cs.unc.edu/) at UNC Chapel Hill.
+Front end React source code for the Slidedeck web app.
+Developed by team 𝛼 ⍺ Alpha for UNC Health as part of [COMP 523](https://comp523.cs.unc.edu/) at UNC Chapel Hill.

 ## Getting Started